 This Grilled King Crab Salad with Creamy Avocado Dressing is delicious at home or at a picnic, and is light, refreshing, and healthy!

-This Grilled King Crab Salad with Creamy Avocado is delicious at home or at a picnic, and is a light, refreshing, and healthy seafood salad!
+Love King Crab?
+This King Crab Recipe uses king crab on a salad with creamy avocado dressing.
+It’s delicious at home or on a picnic, and is a light, refreshing, and healthy seafood salad!

 Let’s all take a moment to pause, ponder, and be thankful for whoever it was, long, long ago, that discovered that crustaceous crabs, with their hard shells and spiny legs, are full of sweet, delicious meat.
 To me, these crawly sea monsters do NOT appear edible, and quite honestly are a little scary-looking, but I’m extremely grateful to whoever figured out that they make a fabulous dinner!

 Today we’re cooking with legs from red king crab, a crab that can grow up to 5 feet in length, and golden (or brown) king crab, its slightly smaller relative.
-I’ll walk you through how to open up the crab legs (even without a crab cracker!), and how to make a healthy and delicious Grilled King Crab Salad with Creamy Avocado Dressing.
+I’ll walk you through how to open up the crab legs (even without a crab cracker!), and how to make a healthy and delicious King Crab recipe.

 Buying King Crab Legs

 What should you look for when you’re buying king crab legs?
 For the most part, king crab is harvested off the Alaskan and Norwegian coastlines in the Barents Sea, and is considered a highly sustainably-sourced seafood.
 Most of the king crab legs you’ll find will be frozen and precooked.

 For this recipe, use either (or both) red king crab legs or golden (brown) king crab legs.
 What’s the difference?
 The flavor is slightly different– some people claim red king crab is sweeter, and some claim that golden king crab is sweeter.
 The meat is interchangeable in this recipe, so use whichever you prefer!